Transition Assistance Program

-The Soldier For Life Transition Assistance Program (SFL-TAP) is designed to assist Soldiers leaving the military service to transition to a civilian school/college or to the civilian job market.
-Another important facet of the counseling process takes place when the Soldier is referred by SFL-TAP for ETS counseling.
+The Transition Assistance Program (TAP) is designed to assist Soldiers leaving the military service to transition to a civilian school/college or to the civilian job market.
+Another important facet of the counseling process takes place when the Soldier is referred by TAP for ETS counseling.

 All Soldiers, including full-time Active Guard Reserve, Reservists and DA Civilian, are eligible for all of the services that TAP has to offer.

 - If you are Expiration Term of Service (ETSing), you can start TAP as far as 1 year from your ETS date in accordance with (IAW) Directive-Type Memorandum (DTM) 12-007: Implementation of Mandatory Transition Assistance Program Participation for Eligible Service Members and Operation Order 054-12.